syncfusion-content/blazor-docs/blazor/diagram-component/ports/ports.md

                     ID = "port1",
                     Offset = new DiagramPoint() { X = 0, Y = 0.5 },
                     Visibility = PortVisibility.Visible,
-                    //Set the style for the port
+                    //Set the style for the port.
                     Style= new ShapeStyle()
                     {
                         Fill = "red",